 Another draw to Buckeye is the nearby campground, for those who want to be next to the springs 24 hours a day.
 Like many “primitive” campgrounds, there is no electricity or running water so the free hot water at the spring comes in handy for bathing.

 Hot Creek is located 25 miles south of Lake Mono, near Mammoth Lakes.
 Hot Creek was a party hot spot during the sixties though these days it is more family-oriented.
-The Creek is maintained by the National Park Service, and has a more official air to it as can be seen by the numerous warnings to avoid the scalding water along the hillside.
+The Creek is maintained by the National Park Service and has more of an official air to it as can be seen by the numerous warnings to avoid the scalding water along the hillside.

 This hot water mixes with the cold creek water.
 If you stand in one place for a few minutes you can feel the hot water mixing with the cold, resulting in a perfect temperature depending on where you are standing.
 Just be sure not to go near the restricted areas as the water is scalding in those places.
 Hot Creek has two bathing areas.

 The first bathing area is at the bottom of the trail that leads down from the parking lot.
-This trail continues onto the second bathing area, that is less popular but every bit as good as the first area.
+This trail continues into the second bathing area, which is less popular but every bit as good as the first area.
 Hot Creek is very popular, and many international visitors come to bathe.

 Further south of Bodie lies Mono Lake with its spooky tufa formations that are especially awe-inspiring at twilight.
 Both Bodie and Mono Lake are on the way towards Hot Creek along US route 395.
 Lee Vining, the small town next to Mono Lake, is the Tioga Pass gateway to Yosemite National Park.

 Budget accommodations are available in Bridgeport at the historic Bridgeport Inn.
-Guests can even opt for the Mark Twain suite, though shared-bathroom pension style rooms are considerably cheaper.
+Guests can even opt for the Mark Twain suite, though shared-bathroom pension-style rooms are considerably cheaper.
 Rooms start at $79-75 tel 760-932-7380